 For example, sharing your location, schedule or other information about your activities online can allow people to follow or stalk you.

 Even sharing the most basic information about yourself, like your name and birth date, can help a person steal your identity.
-An identity thief can use your personal information to do things like stealing money or tricking you into buying something, and also misusing social media websites such as Facebook to create a fake profile of you or hack into your email.
+An identity thief can use your personal information to do things like stealing money or tricking you into buying something, misusing social media websites such as Facebook to create a fake profile of you or hack into your email.
 There are ways to reduce the risk of that happening.
 See our fact sheet on identity theft for more information.

 Social networking websites like Facebook and Twitter are a great way to share your thoughts and keep in touch with friends and family, but it's important to think about who else might be able to see what you post.
 Depending on your privacy settings, teachers, employers or people you don't know may be able to see your posts.
 Even after you delete photos, chat logs and other information from your account, sites like Facebook store this data for long periods of time and may choose to share this data with other companies.